View of Rovinj Croatia

 Roman Amphitheater, Pula Croatia

-Our first attempt to visit Pula was thwarted by a storm we encountered in Trieste that carried on for three days.
+Our first attempt to visit Pula was thwarted by a storm we encountered in Trieste that lasted three days.
 So when we decided to revisit Croatia, we were determined not to miss seeing Pula.

-Pula is a protected coastal harbour making it an ideal strategic location throughout the centuries.
+Pula is a protected coastal harbour, which has been an ideal strategic location throughout the centuries.

-The arena has three levels with a series of tunnels and could hold 26,000 spectators.
-Tours are available although it is said walking the exterior is just as good.
+The arena has three levels with tunnels and could hold 26,000 spectators.
+Tours are available, although it is said that walking the exterior is just as good.

 Highlights of Pula Walking Path